marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 ## Agile - principles over practices

-I've found that many teams and organisations are doing agile practices but don't get much out of it, because we don't fully understand the principles it's built on.
+I've found that many teams and organizations are doing agile practices but don't get much out of it, because we don't fully understand the principles it's built on.

 This leads to us following procedures that don't make sense to us, not getting the most out of what agile can give and that we see no or little improvement over time.